 Admissions for Year 3 entry (for September entry)

 We take two additional pupils in to our Year 3 class each September, as our capacity in Key Stage 2 is slightly higher than in Key Stage 1.
-If you are interested in applying for one of these places for your child, please join us for one of our Reception open mornings, and let us know that the year group you are interested in is Year 3.
+If you are interested in applying for one of these places for your child, please join us for one of our Open Mornings, and let us know that the year group you are interested in is Year 3.
 Again, all admissions for Year 3 entry is handled by Surrey CC.

 Admissions for Reception entry (for September entry)

-If you are interested in your child joining our Reception class for the next school year, you can visit our school during one of our open mornings in the autumn term.
+If you are interested in your child joining our Reception class for the next school year, you can join us during one of our Open Mornings in the autumn term.
 Please contact the school office if you wish to book a space on one of these mornings.

 Admission criteria for community and voluntary controlled schools in Surrey

 The admission criteria for the majority of Surrey’s community and voluntary controlled schools are set out below: